Skip to main content

 What does Sustainability mean?

-Sustainability means living in such a way now that does not sacrifice the well-being of future generations; that is, to meet the needs in the present within the Earth's closed system, while restoring, protecting, and maintaining the natural systems, services, and resources that make life possible, including clean air, clean water, and clean soil.
-Sustainability goes hand-in-hand with the HHS mission to protect the health of all Americans.
+Sustainability means living in such a way now that does not sacrifice the well-being of future generations; that is, to meet the needs in the present within the Earth’s closed system while restoring, protecting, and maintaining the natural systems, services, and resources that make life possible, including clean air, clean water, and clean soil.
+Sustainability goes hand-in-hand with the HHS mission to enhance the health of all Americans.

-Sustainability and Climate Reports, Progress Data
+Sustainability and Climate Reports and Progress Data

 Additional Resources